Blog / Car Insurance

 Road safety is incredibly important to not just you and your passengers, but also for other motorists and pedestrians on the road.
-Practicing safe driving may seem like a no brainer, but basic practices like driving within the speed limit can oftentimes be overlooked and disregarded.
+Practising safe driving may seem like a no-brainer, but basic practices like driving within the speed limit can oftentimes be overlooked and disregarded.

-By understanding what makes these roads dangerous can provide insight on how we can avoid accidents on these roads and also on how we can translate these learnings on all roads.
+Understanding what makes these roads dangerous can provide an insight into how we can avoid accidents on these roads and also on how we can translate these learnings on all roads.

 The accidents that occur on Singapore expressways show us that traffic dense areas are most prone to accidents.
-Planning routes in advance, with heavy consideration on traffic conditions will relieve any stress and need to speed to make destinations in time.
-This is especially the case for motorists on the way to Changi Airport, as drivers speed on their way to the airport.
-Listening to the live LTA traffic news updates can also give a good indication on what the road traffic conditions are looking like in real time.
+Planning routes in advance, with heavy consideration of traffic conditions will relieve any stress and need to speed to get to destinations in time.
+This is especially the case for motorists on the way to Changi Airport, as drivers tend to speed on their way to the airport.
+Listening to the live LTA traffic news updates can also provide a good indication on what the road traffic conditions are looking like in real time.

-When it’s bumper to bumper and traffic is moving at snail speeds, make sure you keep a safe distance from the car in front of you.
-Tailgating and staying close proximity to other vehicles can be quite dangerous, especially during abrupt stops.
+When it’s bumper to bumper and traffic is moving at snail speed, make sure you keep a safe distance from the car in front of you.
+Tailgating and staying at close proximity to other vehicles can be quite dangerous, especially during abrupt stops.